SimplyRobotic/Assessment4/ReadMe.txt

 https://github.com/SimplyRobotic/Assessment4

 Use arrow keys to move.
-Collect all 8 collectibles within the allowed time to win, and avoid hazards such as spikes and pits.
+Collect all 8 collectibles to win, and avoid hazards such as spikes and pits.

 Changelog
 22/07/21 - Started project.
 Built character controller using a tutorial.
 Started coding collectables and level layout.